fakeProgrammer0/ML_labs/lab1/lab1.md

 #### closed-form solution of Linear Regression
 1. Load the housing_scale dataset and divide it into training set and validation set.
 2. Initialize linear model parameters.
 Set all parameter into zero, initialize it randomly or with normal distribution.
-3. Select the least square loss as the loss function and calculate least square loss of the training set with the weight vector, denoted as **Loss**.
+3. Select the mean square loss as the loss function and calculate mean square loss of the training set with the weight vector, denoted as **Loss**.
 4. Use the formula of the closed-form solution (5) to get the best weighted vector.
 5. Get the **Loss**, **Loss_train** under the training set and **Loss_val**  by validating under validation set and output them.